awsdocs/aws-codeartifact-user-guide/doc_source/auth-and-access-control-aca.md

 ## Access control<a name="access-control"></a>

 You can have valid credentials to authenticate your requests, but unless you have permissions, you cannot create or access AWS CodeArtifact resources\.
-For example, you must have permissions to create, view, or delete repositories, associate a connection to an external public repository to an CodeArtifact repository, and to delete package versions\.
+For example, you must have permissions to create, view, or delete repositories, associate a connection to an external public repository to a CodeArtifact repository, and to delete package versions\.

 The following sections describe how to manage permissions for CodeArtifact\.
 We recommend that you read the overview first\.
 + [Overview of managing access permissions to your AWS CodeArtifact resources](auth-and-access-control-iam-access-control-identity-based.md)